High-Level Comparison

 | Customer Types | SMB, mid-market, and enterprise | Large enterprises |

-Link AI is an AI agent platform that allows organizations to launch intelligent agents across chat, SMS, phone calls, and WhatsApp—all using a single shared source of truth.
+Link Agent is an Agent platform that allows organizations to launch intelligent agents across chat, Slack, phone calls, and WhatsApp, all using a single shared source of truth.

-One of Link AI's defining strengths is how quickly it can become a fully functional business phone and communication system, not just a chatbot.
+One of Link Agent's defining strengths is how quickly it can become a fully functional business phone and communication system, not just a chatbot.

 •Buy a new business phone number directly inside the platform

-•Accept inbound phone calls handled by AI voice agents
+•Accept inbound phone calls handled by Agent voice agents

 •Forward calls to teams when human intervention is needed

-•Use the same AI knowledge across calls, chat, and messages
+•Use the same Agent knowledge across calls, chat, and messages

-This makes Link AI suitable not only for startups and mid-market companies, but also for enterprise teams that need speed, flexibility, and voice-first automation.
+This makes Link Agent suitable not only for startups and mid-market companies, but also for enterprise teams that need speed, flexibility, and voice-first automation.

 What Is Sierra?

-Sierra is an enterprise-focused AI platform designed to enhance large customer service organizations.
+Sierra is an enterprise-focused Agent platform designed to enhance large customer service organizations.
 It emphasizes deep integrations with existing enterprise systems and complex internal workflows.

 Sierra is typically deployed in organizations that already operate: